jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

           type: Directory
 ```

 Recall that `podTemplate` is a base declaration common for job and task manager pods.
-Can be overridden by the jobManager and taskManager pod templates.
+Can be overridden by the jobManager and taskManager pod template sub-elements.
 The previous declaration will work for minikube with hostPath access, for Kubernetes cluster with separate storage class then the volume declaration is:

 ```yaml
 volumes: